SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 This query consists of 2 phrases.

+Both include a double `NOT` expression to help remove results referring to mortality of livestock, but retain those referring to these animals as models for humans.

 ##### Phrase 1:

-The basic structure is *children/mothers* + *mortality* + *action*.
+The basic structure is *children/mothers* + *mortality* + *action* + *excluding livestock*

 Having a wide `NEAR/15` interval helps to find results which talk reducing mortality via a factor: e.g. "xyz is a leading cause of maternal mortality.
 We examine how xyz can be prevented...."

 `lower`, `limited` and `limits` are not included in the action terms due to general use (e.g. "limited understanding")

-The double `NOT` expression helps to remove results referring to mortality of livestock, but retains those referring to these animals as models for humans.

 ```Ceylon =
 TS=